|

 National Council on Women and Development, is the highest policy making

 organ on povertyrelated issues in Ghana.
+The IMCPR is backed by

 an inter-agency and multi-sectoral Technical Committee on Poverty (TCOP)